 “Such deviousness,” persisted the Vizier of Infidel Affairs, “whether or not it might be justified in consideration of military ends rendered sacred by scripture, could find appropriate use only in the entrapment of Occidental females, who possess a combination of freedom and gullibility unparalleled in other lands, as my long experience among them confirms.
 Even the least attentive Oriental father would withdraw his daughter the day your intent became plain.”

-“An issue easily resolved by a man of my particular expertise.
-We shall simply rely on the traditional method of describing the least pleasant obligations with the vaguest legally permissible terms in the fine calligraphy of an initialed addendum to an overlong loan contract that will also, three-fifths of the way through unbroken paragraphs of protectively dull verbiage burdened by a repellent excess of commas, reassign paternal rights to the government.
+“An issue already both foreseen and resolved by a man of my particular expertise.
+We shall simply rely on the traditional method of describing the least pleasant obligations with the vaguest legally permissible terms in the fine calligraphy of an initialed addendum to an overlong loan contract that will also, three-fifths of the way through an unbroken paragraph of protectively dull verbiage burdened by a repellent excess of commas, reassign paternal rights to the government.
 A mere technicality, our loan officers will explain if pressed, but nevertheless obligatory to win approval for the guarantee against default our moneylenders require.
-Since the Imperial Harem Administration already has precedent to manage state ownership of women, the remaining details are easily arranged: once their daughters' names have been processed by the Office of the Recorder of Records, fathers will be powerless to withdraw them from even the most morally corruptive course of study.
-And considering the irresistible temptations the latter dangles before young minds, as I'm sure a vizier of your experience understands, no further persuasion will be necessary.”
+Since the Imperial Harem Administration has precedent to manage state ownership of women, the remaining details are easily arranged: once their daughters’ names have been processed by the Office of the Recorder of Records, fathers will be powerless to withdraw them from even the most morally corruptive course of study.
+And considering the irresistible temptations the latter dangles before young minds, as I’m sure a vizier of your experience understands, no further persuasion will be necessary.”

-My smooth response and reassuring smile did not mollify the Vizier of Infidel Affairs to any degree, but they did deliver a fatal blow to support for his obstructionary wisdom, for the Pasha of Uniforms and Armaments began enumerating the benefits of my plan enthusiastically, and the sultan, who had perhaps not been following the back-and-forth with particular attentiveness, interrupted the ensuing debate only to inquire whether it would be possible to grow any of the young females' other parts at the same time; so that to nullify the unrelenting opposition of the Chief Treasurer and the Agha of Janissaries all that remained was the prearranged and deliciously corrupt defection of their erstwhile ally.
+My smooth response and reassuring smile did not mollify the Vizier of Infidel Affairs to any degree, but they did deliver a fatal blow to support for his obstructionary wisdom, as the Pasha of Uniforms and Armaments began enumerating the benefits of my plan enthusiastically, and the sultan, who had perhaps not been following the back-and-forth with particular attentiveness, interrupted the ensuing debate only to inquire whether it would be possible to grow any of the young females’ other parts at the same time; so that to nullify the unrelenting opposition of the Chief Treasurer and the Agha of Janissaries all that remained was the prearranged and deliciously corrupt defection of their erstwhile ally.

 “I had grave doubts,” intoned the Chief Calligrapher in an expressive show of reluctance, “grave doubts; and was indeed prepared to stand against enrolling women in our madrassas until the very end.
 But” —his voice rose on this word, after which he paused to breathe out through his nostrils before continuing, and then pronounced the next few with wide spaces between them as if considerate of their meaning— “I hear no irrefutable objection to the new undervizier’s ingenious solution.
 Certainly the female pupils may be ruined beyond repair just as the elderly vizier claims, but we can all agree that’s a small price to pay if it brings us a step closer to improving our camel cavalry’s cold-weather tolerance without straining this year’s restricted budget.
 Indeed, I’m told it’s common practice to sacrifice the subjects of an animal study upon its conclusion; and how, then, could we trust a human study that proceeded otherwise?”
 This point being well-received, he pressed on, imitating the manner of one who gains conviction as he articulates thoughts which had hitherto been only half-formed.
 “Some members of our council worry public morals will be degraded more broadly.
 I believe we can expect the opposite effect.
 The Pasha of Wells and Irrigation has rightly pointed out that the tragic example of these student-debtors will be a warning to whoso would be warned.
 Encouraging misbehavior to the point of saliency should instill virtue in the remainder of our females by providing clear proof of ill-effects which are today merely suspected to follow from vice.
 One needn’t fear future generations would be so foolish as to imitate the strange melange of pride and profligacy sure to ensue from this experiment’s peculiar conditions, which, we’ll all agree, could never arise naturally.”